jsutcodes/bucketList/README.md

 23. Go to London and walk around while listening to "London Calling" (Preferably in front of Big Ben.)
 24. get a Nice Fitting tux.
 25. Take a train someplace.
-26. Become a tourist in the Town I live in. ( tube the poudre, ghost tour in FortCollins, Local restraunt. can we keep this down to 100$ day?)
+26. Become a tourist in the Town I live in. ( tube the poudre, ghost tour in Fort Collins, Local restraunt. can we keep this down to 100$ day?)
 27. go to gilroy garlic festival in California